Lifelines reports and resources

 Exercise Ruaumoko: Lifelines Sector Notes

 This report was prepared by Tony Fenwick on behalf of the NZLC and the Auckland Engineering Lifelines Group to draw together the main lifeline-related experiences and learning points from Exercise Ruaumoko.
-The information in this report is intended to inform and enhance approaches to mitigation and preparedness for volcanic and other regional and national scale events.
-Specifically, it is hoped that these notes are useful for the next phases of work by individual lifeline utility companies, national and AELG Sector Groups and Ministries.
+The information in this report is intended to enhance approaches to risk reduction and readiness for volcanic and other regional and national scale events.

 Exercise Ruaumoko: Lifeline Sector Notes (.pdf 700kb)

-This report is the first in a series of reports that is designed to acquaint New Zealand National and Regional Engineering Lifeline Organisations with what is happening in the fields of Engineering Lifelines, Critical Infrastructure Protection and Infrastructure Resilience.
+This report is the first in a series that is designed to acquaint New Zealand National and Regional Engineering Lifeline Organisations with global developments in the fields of Engineering Lifelines, Critical Infrastructure Protection and Infrastructure Resilience.
 It is intended that this report be updated periodically.

 Download Report No. 2 August 2010 (.doc 854kb)